epigraphy-info/epigraphy-info/working_groups/ontologies_wg.md

 <span style="overflow-x: hidden; overflow-y: hidden; display: inline-block; margin-top: 0px; margin-right: 0px; margin-bottom: 0px; margin-left: 0px; border-top-color: rgb(0, 0, 0); border-top-style: solid; border-top-width: 0px; border-right-color: rgb(0, 0, 0); border-right-style: solid; border-right-width: 0px; border-bottom-color: rgb(0, 0, 0); border-bottom-style: solid; border-bottom-width: 0px; border-left-color: rgb(0, 0, 0); border-left-style: solid; border-left-width: 0px; width: 623px; height: 389.38px;"><img src='{{site.baseurl}}/assets/images/image1.png' style="width:100%;" alt="" title="" align="middle"/></span>

-<span class="c16">In the above example two Reproduction activities of the creation of a Squeeze and a Cast are defined and linked to an Object via </span><span class="c16 c8">P12 occurred in the presence of</span><span class="c16">.</span><sup class="c16">[[10]](#ftnt10)</sup><span class="c16">&nbsp;The creation of a reproduction is a Production (</span><span class="c16 c8">E12 Production</span><span class="c16">) which can be dated and can have an Actor, like any other activity, while the Object it produces is an Object like any other and can have the same properties as the Object on which it is based.
+<span class="c16">In the above example two Reproduction activities of the creation of a Squeeze and a Cast are defined and linked to an Object via </span><span class="c16 c8">P12 occurred in the presence of</span><span class="c16">.[^10] The creation of a reproduction is a Production (</span><span class="c16 c8">E12 Production</span><span class="c16">) which can be dated and can have an Actor, like any other activity, while the Object it produces is an Object like any other and can have the same properties as the Object on which it is based.
 Many of the properties listed under </span><span class="c16 c8">E12 Production</span><span class="c16 c29">&nbsp;in the CIDOC CRM documentation could also be used here, to document the facsimile production.
 The Cast and Squeeze defined in the example above are also objects which carry a written text.
 In the case of a lost inscription, for which only a Squeeze survives we could have the following modeling, although nothing would prevent the epOnt:carriesText Property from remaining attached to the 'original' object.
 A squeeze or photo of a plaster cast is also definable this way, and each object can have its own properties regarding material, dating, etc. The special status of the object used for reproductions is thus not defining.</span>

 <span class="c16 c29"></span>